 Recognisably, this breeding regime has “allowed [livestock farmers and cooperatives] to invest in long-term breeding programmes at no risk.
 Today, it is acknowledged that the implemented strategy, set up to foster cooperation, has paid off” (CSAGAD seminar, 18 October 2006).
 This breeding regime accompanied the development of the Holstein breed in France, a country characterised by small herds raised in many different kinds of production systems and local terroirs, features that differ considerably to the countries that have historically exported their Holstein genetic products.
 Although the French Holstein strain was little exported during the years that followed the 1966 Livestock Act, the French breed had sufficiently progressed to compete with North American genetics in France.
 Thus, this dual cooperative-public regime was the background for the development of Fordist-type industrialisation of cattle genetics.
 On the one hand, the selection industry relied on the interconnection between cooperatives and the “mass consumption” of genetic progress (common selection targets and thus a genetically uniform product offer, with dissemination of semen by IA services nationwide).
 On the other hand, collegial socio-economic associations were constituted to represent the stakeholders (UPRAs).
 As in the Fordist-monopolistic type of industrialisation identified by the theory of regulation (Boyer, 2002), the international trade and outlook of French genetics was poor and the State controlled the market (through the CNAG).
 In this breeding regime, the tasks of design and execution of breeding programmes were clearly divided between the public institutes that devised the breeding programmes and the genetic evaluation tools (indexes) and the farmer-owned cooperatives that implemented the programmes and marketed the semen evaluated by INRA and the Institut de l’Elevage.

 In France, this form of industrialisation contributed to the development of a market for Holstein genetics as in other countries, while participating nonetheless in a certain degree of standardisation and therefore some degree of reduction in domestic biodiversity (i.e. less productive breeds were abandoned (Audiot, 1995)).
 Historically, France has enjoyed a large diversity of animal breeds that varies with the locality and traditional regional products.
 One of the stakes at hand was to avoid an unreserved influx of Holsteins into all the other French dairy breeds used in various economic sectors.
 Vissac called attention to the decrease in the number of breeds in the early 1970s: “the number of cattle breeds with more than 100,000 breeding females has dropped from 21 in 1945 to 7 in 1971” (Vissac in INRA, 2009:136).
 Compared with other countries, the French dual breeding regime has more recently nevertheless been recognised as acting in favour of diversity: “the French system is unanimously considered to be highly efficient because it allowed, although its initiators did not realise it, the preservation of our livestock animal and breed diversity.
-This the strong point in French breeding, due to its history and geography.
+This is the strong point in French breeding, due to its history and geography.
 France is undoubtedly the country with the most breed diversity in the world.
 The cooperation between stakeholders in selection has fostered work in many species and breeds simultaneously” (Giroud, 2009).
 As we have noted elsewhere (Labatut et al., 2013), this collegial system is linked to the role of the State and professionals from the agriculture sector in the implementation of selection policy.
 Thus, although the Holstein largely dominates the cattle population, other breeds remain nonetheless firmly rooted in economically important industries (Normande, Montbeliarde, French Brown, Simmental, Tarentaise, Abondance, Vosgienne, etc.).
 Some of them are even expanding in some historically Holstein areas, such as the Montbeliarde, due to its more robust features (Courdier et al., 2012).

 The genomics selection regime: a trend towards segmented industrialisation?